josepalacios3/Jose_Palacios-Data_Portfolio/README.md

 ## 📊 Projects

 ### 1) 🛠 Data Wrangling and Analysis: NYC Public School Test Scores

-In this project, I explore and analyze NYC public school SAT scores to answer key questions about school performance.
-This includes:
+This project focuses on exploring and analyzing SAT performance data from New York City public schools.
+The goal is to provide valuable insights into school performance, based on key metrics from the SAT, across different boroughs.
+The project involves the following key steps:

-- **🧹 Data Cleaning**: Handling missing data and ensuring data quality.
+🧹 Data Cleaning: Addressing missing values in the dataset and ensuring the data is well-prepared for analysis.
-- **🔄 Data Wrangling**: Transforming and restructuring the data for analysis.
+🔄 Data Wrangling: Transforming and organizing the data for meaningful comparisons, including calculating combined SAT scores.
-- **📈 Analysis**: Identifying the best performing schools in math, evaluating combined SAT scores, and exploring borough-level statistics.
+📈 Analysis: Identifying the top-performing schools in math, evaluating overall SAT performance (math, reading, and writing), and investigating borough-level performance variability.
-- **🔑 Key Skills**: pandas, data wrangling, aggregation, and analysis.
+🔑 Key Skills Demonstrated: Data cleaning, data wrangling with pandas, aggregation techniques, statistical analysis (mean, standard deviation), and generating insights from complex datasets.

 👉 [Explore the Project](https://github.com/josepalacios3/Data-Wrangling-and-Analysis--NYC-Public-School-Test-Scores.git)

----

-### 🚀 How to Use This Portfolio

-- **📁 Projects**: Click on the project titles to explore the detailed code, analysis, and results.
-- **💬 Contact**: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jose-palacios-sf/) for collaboration or if you have any questions.

 ---